DavidLKing/SCiL-20/README.md

 `$ ./pullerrors.py FILE`

 Where `FILE` is any seq2seq output with a format identical to `data/russian-sample-output.tsv`.
-This will output another `tsv` to `stdout` _either_ the erroneous or correct forms with their morphosyntactic tags (useful for isolating problematic paradigm cells)
+This will output another `tsv` to `stdout` with _either_ the erroneous or correct forms and their morphosyntactic tags (useful for isolating problematic paradigm cells)

 ## `check.py